Latino Outdoors Audience, Partners, and Contributors

-Raquel Rangel – Regional Coordinator, Central Valley Area
+Raquel Rangel – Regional Coordinator, California Central Valley

 Raquel Rangel is a student at California State University, Stanislaus, majoring in Biological Science.
 She has volunteered with different organizations in the Central Valley, planting native shrubs and trees for different restoration projects and water monitoring, as well as banding geese for data collection.
-Raquel has found out that her collaboration as a volunteer, her involvement with the Geography Club on campus, and her involvement with the Tuolumne River Trust has helped her develop various skills and has expanded her interest towards the outdoors.
+Raquel has discovered that her time spent as a volunteer, her involvement with the Geography Club on campus, and her involvement with the non-profit organization Tuolumne River Trust has helped her develop various life skills and has expanded her interest towards the outdoors.

 Graciela Cabello is an outdoor and travel enthusiast.
-She loves to hike, ski, cycle, rock climb, kayak, sit around a campfire loking at the stars, and much more.
-Her goal is to inspire others to form a connection with nature, so in turn, they can protect it for generations ahead.
+She loves to hike, ski, cycle, rock climb, kayak, sit around a campfire looking at the stars, and much more.
+Her goal is to inspire others to form a connection with nature so in turn, they can protect it for generations ahead.

 Her professional background is in marketing and advertising where she has worked hand in hand with film studios, television networks, and ad agencies to promote a multitude of TV programming.
 She holds a Bachelor of Science in Business Administration.